Buuchia/CCS_blog/posts/hw-w5.md

          //
          const new_data = this.ctx.createImageData (1, dim.y)

-         new_data.data.set (rgba)
+         //The sorted pixel data is then converted back to an RGBA array new_data.data.set (rgba)

-         this.ctx.putImageData (new_data, pos.x + x_off, pos.y)
+         //and put back onto the canvas at the appropriate position. this.ctx.putImageData (new_data, pos.x + x_off, pos.y)
       }
    }
 }

+//The glitch method applies a glitch effect to a specified region of the canvas:
+//It calculates the index of each pixel in the specified region and retrieves the pixel data.

+//

 ```

 # 2. Glitch Self-portrait